zeroarst/callbackfragment/README.md

 ```

-With this library all you need to do is to give annotations:
+With this library all you need to do is to give annotations.
+It does all the cast for you.
 ```java
 @CallbackFragment
 public class MyFragment extends Fragment {